DuzaBF/DuzaBF/README.md

 <!--
 **DuzaBF/DuzaBF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Working as a Firmware Engineer.

-Learning Python, C and C++.
-Interested in Rust.
+Writing Linux device drivers and userspace applications.

+Using C, C++, Python.
+Learning Rust.

+Doing research in Bioimpedance Spectroscopy.

-Doing research on Photon-Counting X-Ray detectors and Bioimpedance Spectroscopy.
+Interested in Robotics, Photon-Counting X-Ray detectors and MRI instrumentation.